w3c/wcag3/README.md

 ### `WCAG_SKIP_WIP`

-When set, excludes requirements/assertions that have `needsAdditionalResearch` set to `true`, or that have `status` set to `placeholder` or `exploratory`.
+When set, excludes provisions that have `needsAdditionalResearch` set to `true`, or that have `status` set to `placeholder` or `exploratory`.